-Join Julio Appling for an in-depth discussion in this video Reviewing the role of the ISP, modem, and router, part of Up and Running with Wireless Networking.
+Join Julio Appling for an in-depth discussion in this video Reviewing the role of the ISP, modem, and router, part of Learning Wireless Networking.

 - Before looking at a wireless network it's important to understand the most common components of a basic home network.
 While there many be some variation, typical home networks often include similar components and follow a consistent setup model.
 We're going to examine a basic home internet setup and break down the specific components.
 This foundation can be helpful later if you need to troubleshoot and diagnose a connection problem.
 Your connection to the internet comes from your internet service provider, or ISP.

 The ISP operates a Wide Area Network, or WAN, providing internet service to many homes over a large geographic area.
 Today, most ISPs provide high speed internet service in the form of either Digital Subscriber Lines, DSL, which are received via phone line, or Cable Internet which is received via a coaxial cable.
 The choice between Cable or DSL depends on a number of factors, including availability, desired internet speed, and the packages offered by your ISP.

 Whether you are receiving your internet signal via DSL or Cable, the data coming into your home travels directly as a analog signal to be received by your modem.
 The modem converts the signal into digital data that can be interpreted by a computer, game console, or other device.
 If you only wish to connect one nearby device to the internet, the device could hardwire directly to the modem via the Ethernet port.
 Which looks similar to the phone jack, but it's slightly wider.
 Connecting via Ethernet cable provides a dedicated connection to the modem and is typically the fastest way to connect to the internet from your modem.